Miguel-Oliveiraa/Miguel-Oliveiraa/README.md

 [![Linkedin Badge](https://img.shields.io/badge/-Miguel%20Oliveira-6633cc?style=flat-square&logo=Linkedin&logoColor=white&link=https://www.linkedin.com/in/miguel-oliveira-0a1450213/)](https://www.linkedin.com/in/miguel-oliveira-0a1450213/)
 [![Gmail Badge](https://img.shields.io/badge/-miguellgomes64@gmail.com-6633cc?style=flat-square&logo=Gmail&logoColor=white&link=mailto:miguellgomes64@gmail.com)](mailto:miguellgomes64@gmail.com)

-Enthusiast of the best web & mobile development technologies.
+💻 Enthusiast of the best web & mobile development technologies.

-I like to read, study, hangout with friends, watch movies and create new things.
+🙋‍♂️ I like to read, study, hangout with friends, watch movies and create new things.

-I'm passionate about UX/UI, I think making the user have the best experience is too important because you make him feel especial
+🎯 I'm passionate about UX/UI, I think making the user have the best experience is too important because you make him feel especial.

-"The greatest deception men suffer is from their own opinions."
+"We cannot solve our problems with the same thinking we used when we created them."

 ### Languages and Tools: